 The Jepson Leadership Forum 2016–17 Events

-The 2016–17 Jepson Leadership Forum traces America’s long struggle for racial justice through slavery and civil war, Reconstruction and Jim Crow, the Civil Rights Movement and present day.
+The 2016–17 Jepson Leadership Forum, Reconstruction and the Arc of Racial [In]Justice traces America’s long struggle for racial justice through slavery and civil war, Reconstruction and Jim Crow, the Civil Rights Movement and present day.
 Journey with us as we return to the setbacks and advances, successes and failures that shaped modern America.

 Harvard University historian and law professor whose research, among other things, explores the life of America’s third president

 ***This event is free and open to the public.
 Tickets are required and can be reserved by contacting the Modlin Center Box Office at (804) 289-8980 between 10 a.m.—5 p.m.
 Monday thru Friday beginning on Thurs., Aug.
 25.